A wise little rabbit once told his dear friend, “If you can’t say something nice, don’t say nothin’ at all.”

 - They explain what we did, that they have checked over everything to ensure it’s up to our rigorous standards, and invite any questions or concerns.
 We only ask for a review after the customer has stated they are pleased — and often, that answer is yes!

 - If the Project Manager was unable to reach the customer after the inspection, the salesman who sold the job reaches back out to the customer, ideally via e‑mail.
 They go over what the Project Manager would have said — the scope of the job, any deviations from the plan, etc. — and thank the customer for their business.
 They also include with that e‑mail a Before and After composite from CompanyCam and a link to review us.

 - Finally, we partnered with a digital marketing company to help manage our online reputation through their review platform, which has helped us immensely!
 But it’s still possible to make it easy to leave a review without this app.

 - If you can make it very simple for the customer to say no, they’re more likely to say yes!
 Include a direct link to review you on Google, Facebook, or Yelp in your e‑mails, and if you utilize a Project Manager, set up a standard e‑mail with those links that they can send to customers on the spot.
 Technology is your friend here — use it!

 Ultimately, as BrightLocal reveals, 68% of consumers will leave a review when asked — but only 74% report being asked in the first place.
 But ask and ye shall receive!
 And the best way to ask, that we’ve found, is to communicate what you did, politely ask for feedback, and follow up on it.

-Managing your online reputation is important.
-But it doesn’t have to be rocket science.
+Managing your online reputation is important, but it doesn’t have to be rocket science.
 Just a little extra communication and a little bit of technology can make a world of difference in your business.
-So harness the power of word of mouth, and start asking your customers for their online feedback today!
+Harness the power of word of mouth and start asking your customers for their online feedback today!